A traditional way to introduce Chinese & Japanese culture!

 Conclusion

-As the Chinese economy has expanded, so has the value of ancient Chinese art.
-As an Asian antique appraiser, I predict that the value of these historical pieces is & will skyrocket in the coming years.
+As the Chinese economy expanded, so did the value of ancient Chinese art.
+As an Asian antique appraiser, I predict that the value of these historical pieces will skyrocket in the coming years.

-Additionally, it is undeniable that whether you want to spend thousands of dollars or merely a few hundred, it will be a great investment.
-Thus, do your research and learn about what you want to collect before starting, and always buy or sell to receive either a great price or the artwork.
+Additionally, it is undeniable that it will be an excellent investment whether you want to spend thousands of dollars or merely a few hundred.
+Thus, research and learn about what you want to collect before starting, and always buy or sell to receive a great price or artwork.
 No matter how much you spend on Chinese art, it is priceless to own and sell.